June 26, 2026

 You receive an invoice from your supplier on June 1, and your payment terms are net 30.
 Only the payment (i.e., the reversing entry) would impact cash flow.
 This is what those entries might look like:

-Cash is the lifeblood of a business.
-Without cash, even the most profitable businesses can’t survive.
+Cash keeps your business running.
+Without enough of it, even a profitable operation can stall.
 Fortunately, the amounts shown in your accrued expense and AP accounts can help you manage cash flow effectively.

 It's best practice to have enough cash to cover all current liabilities (which includes both accrued expenses and AP).
 To see if your cash reserves are adequate, look at some of the following financial ratios: